asmasonomics/asmasonomics.github.io/courses/2023-01-11_Intro_to_cBioPortal.markdown

 #### Task 3
 <p align="justify">Often the public (and us researchers) conflate multiple cancers together from the same organ. cBioPortal includes TCGA data from both kidney renal papillary cell carcinoma, and clear cell carcinoma.
 In this task we will explore both, and use some of the limited group functionality comparisons - this can be a bit clunky.<br/></p>
-1. Select TCGA's Firehose Legacy Kidney Renal Paillary Cell Carcinoma.
+1. Select TCGA's Firehose Legacy Kidney Renal Papillary Cell Carcinoma.
 As with the previous tasks, explore the most mutated genes, sex imbalances.
 2. Given the male imbalance, the mutations in *AR* (androgen receptor) could be interesting.
 Filter for male.
 Filter for *AR* mutations and calculate whether expression of *AR* differs, how *AR* is mutated and what other genes are co-occuring or mutually exclusive.
 3. Change your query, and have a similar exploration of TCGA's Kidney clear clear cell data.
 Do you notice any immediate differences?
 4. Return to the cBioPortal homepage (or alter the query) and select both datasets.
 In the cancer types, use the compare groups functionality to compare the two cohorts.
 What are the first obvious differences?
 Are there clinical differences (beyond tissue and other coding classifiers)?